sudoker0/BlueyPlace-Atlas/README.md

 If you want to see which areas of the canvas do not have entries yet, select "Highlight Empty" to hide areas that already have entries.

-You can copy the polygon from one period to the other, duplicating a period to be edited later, as well as deleting a period (if there is more than one).
-An alert is also shown if there are errors that needed attention.

 When you're happy with the shape you've drawn, press <kbd>Finish</kbd>.
 You will now be able to enter some information about the entry:

 - **Name**: A short, descriptive name.